Valetude/Nancy.Rollbar/README.md

 preference is to create an implementation of `IApplicationStartup` and to let Nancy discover, instantiate, and initialize it:

+The following illustartes that, but `ScrubPayload` is left unimplemented.
+You are 100% responsible for removing passwords and other sensitive information from the payload that is sent to Rollbar.
+While they do have some scrubbing that they do, they cannot guess all the various ways you might name fields that you don't want people to see. `Nancy.Rollbar` does aboslutely no scrubbing for you.

     using Nancy.Bootstrapper;

     namespace Nancy.Rollbar.Tests {